 Animal Farm Foundation has teamed up with actor and pit bull advocate Jon Bernthal to bring this public service announcement to bring attention to the Majority Project.

 If you have a Pit bull or just love Pit bulls, please print and personalize an “I Am The Majority” sign and submit a photo to support the Majority Project.

-It is a sad fact that Pit bulls are largely maligned by the media and are on the receiving end of prejudice and even laws that prohibit them from living in certain places.
-Pit bulls are discriminated against by some insurance companies, some landlords and sadly even some cities.
-Breed Specific Legislation does little to keep people safe from dog bites, because the problem does not lie within a dog breed, the problem lies with the irresponsible people who do not train their dogs to be a loving, safe pet.
+It is sad that Pit bulls are largely maligned by the media and are on the receiving end of prejudice and even laws that prohibit them from living in certain places.
+Pit bulls are discriminated against by some insurance companies, some landlords and, sadly even some cities.
+Breed Specific Legislation does little to keep people safe from dog bites because the problem does not lie within a dog breed.
+The problem lies with the irresponsible people who do not train their dogs to be loving, safe pets.